 Analyzing Barrick Gold's Unusual Options Activity

-Shares of Barrick Gold (NYSE:GOLD) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $21.35.
+Shares of Barrick Gold (NYSE:GOLD) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $20.9.

 - Sentiment: BULLISH